Provar

 }

-Step 8: You may need to make a few edits to this file.
-Within the // Submit the SSO form section of the syntax, you will need to verify that the three xpath instructions are correct.
-To verify that the xpath instructions are correct for the connection you are creating (e.g. Salesforce), toggle back to login.salesforce.com.
+You may need to make a few edits to this file.
+Within the // Submit the SSO form section of the syntax, you must verify that the three xpath instructions are correct.
+To verify that the xpath instructions are correct for the connection you create (e.g., Salesforce), toggle back to login.salesforce.com.
 Place your cursor on the Username field and right-click to select Inspect.

-When inspected, the Username field is associated with id=’username’, the Password field is associated with id=’password’ and the Login button is associated with id=’login’ which match the xpath instructions in the java file.
+When inspected, the Username field is associated with id=’username’, the Password field is associated with id=’password,’ and the Login button is associated with id=’login,’ which matches the xpath instructions in the java file.

-Step 9: Open the Connections tab within Provar once again and click the plus sign to create a new connection.
-Enter the Connection Name (e.g. SSO) and select Single Sign-on (SSO) and Generic SSO (Page Object-based).
+Step 9: Again, open the Connections tab within Automation and click the plus sign to create a new connection.
+Enter the Connection Name (e.g., SSO) and select Single Sign-on (SSO) and Generic SSO (Page Object-based).

 Step 10: Enter the Base URL, such as https://login.salesforce.com.
 Within the Page Object field, enter pageobjects.SSOFile.
 Check Debug.
 Click OK.
-You should now see both of the connections that you created within the Connections tab.
-Click the first connection that you created, TestAdmin and click the edit button (which is to the right of the create a new connection tab.)
+You should now see both connections you created within the Connections tab.
+Click the first connection you created, TestAdmin, and click the edit button (which is to the right of the Create a new connection tab.)

 Review Provar on G2